 How to get there

-Take the skytrain to S6 Taksin Bridge station.
+Take the Green Line (BTS Sky Train) to S6 Saphan Taksin Station.
 Then take a Chao Phraya river boat from the Sathorn Pier to N3 Si Phraya Pier.
+From the pier it's about a 350 m walk to the church.

-Antique lovers can view the antique collection at the shops in the River City near the Si Phraya pier.
-Chao Phraya River cruises can also be booked at the adjoining River City.
+Antique lovers can view the antique collection at the shops in the River City Centre near the Si Phraya Pier.
+Chao Phraya River cruises can also be booked at the River City.

 If you're driving there, go along Charoen Krung Road past the Si Phraya junction, take the left fork, cross the bridge and turn left at Yotha Road.